InfernoEmbedded/onewire-softdevice/README.md

 By setting the transition time for each damper, the controller can partially open them, allowing balancing to be achieved via software control.

 ## 4 Channel RGBW LED Controller
 A device to control up to 4 channels of common-anode RGBW LED strips, at up to 48V.
 Fading from the current colour to a new one is handled locally.
-An external relay can be driven, allowing the LED power supply to be shut down when no strips require power.
+An external relay can be driven via the Inline SSR board, allowing the LED power supply to be shut down when no strips require power.

+## Inline SSR
+A small board with a solid state relay installed, designed to be mounted inline in a power cord.
+It connects to other boards via a headphone cable.

 # Hardware Design
 ## Microcontroller